nikomatsakis/math-is-more-than-numbers/index.md

 **Modal logic:** Some things may not be true *now*, but they become true later -- or they may not.

 Deals in **possible futures**.

 ---

-# Other kinds of logic

-**Defeasible logic:** Some things are usually true but they can have exceptions.

-e.g., all birds fly (but what about penguins)?

-We say that the predicate that *penguins don't fly* **defeats** the more general rule that *all birds fly*.

----

-# Other kinds of logic

-**Fuzzy logic:** Some things are partially true.

-Deals in probabilities.

----